rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

      Epistemic determination    :  0.237
      Bipolar-valued equivalence : +0.194

-The weak *Bachet* ranking result obtained in this example (see Lines 7-10) is highly correlated with the given outranking digraph *g* (+0.818, see Line 13).
+The nine performance records are grouped into three performance equivalence classes.
+The resulting *weak ranking* is consistent with the optimal *Kemeny* ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'] (see :numref:`optimalKemeny1` Line 4) and is therefore highly correlated with the common determinated part of the given outranking digraph *g* (+0.818, see Line 13) leading to a relational equivalence supported by a criteria significance majority of nearly 60%.
 In :numref:`weakBachet` below, is shown its *Hasse* diagram.

 .. code-block:: pycon